pfgithub/threadclient/README.md

 -   [x] add a loading indicator to the fullscreen loader thing
 -   [x] catch errors in more places
 -   [x] fix load more buttons that are threaded or something like `post |> comment |> load 2 more` those 2 should appear under comment
+-   [x] fix comments on mobile (they used to go edge to edge, now they don't for some reason)
+-   [ ] decrease indent width on mobile and make the permalink button more prominent or something for when things get too deep
 -   [ ] update `@typescript-eslint/restrict-plus-operands` to add an option to allow string + number as long as string is on the left side
 -   [ ] the refresh button
 -   [ ] avoid keeping iframes in dom when they are not visible